-The City seeks to unleash the potential of its creative community and organizations - to be a catalyst and not an obstacle for action.
-The City recognizes the need for good governance and steward- ship of public resources, such as public funds and public lands.
-The City expects projects to be developed through best practices as recognized by the public art field, not only in the interest of good stewardship but also to ensure transparency and account-
+- The City seeks to unleash the potential of its creative community and organizations - to be a catalyst and not an obstacle for action. - The City recognizes the need for good governance and stewardship of public resources, such as public funds and public lands. - The City expects projects to be developed through best practices as recognized by the public art field, not only in the interest of good stewardship but also to ensure transparency and accountability in decision-making.